osdldbt/dbt2/doc/architecture.rst

 do not constitute a TPC-C result, and are incomparable with any TPC-C benchmark.

-The primary metric reported by the DBT-2 workload is the number of New-Order transactions executed per second and is expressed as BT-2's (bogo transaction-2).
-However, BT-2's do not and should not be compared to tpmC measurements in any way since the DBT-2 workload does not constitute a compliant TPC-C benchmark.
+The primary metric reported by the DBT-2 workload is the number of New-Order transactions executed per second and is expressed as NOTPM (New Order Transactions per Minute).
+However, NOTPM's do not and should not be compared to tpmC measurements in any way since the DBT-2 workload does not constitute a compliant TPC-C benchmark.

 Improper Comparisons